Sustainability: A Strategic and Tactical Approach to Succeed in the Interdependent World.

 Therefore, Sustainability is far more encompassing than Green.
 Green initiatives are a subset of a Sustainability program.

 This paper includes a definition of Sustainability and its benefits, followed by what it means for business strategy and a very holistic approach to achieve Sustainability.
+Businesses like PDL Helpers are responding to this shift not only for environmental and social reasons but also for a very good economic reason: customers are demanding the shift.
+According to a “Big 4” consulting company, a survey shows that Green is becoming a “tiebreaker” in shopping decisions.

 Please click on “Sustainability: A Strategic and Tactical Approach to Succeed in the Interdependent World.” to read more details.